manimejia/manimejia.github.io/_posts/2016-01-16-My-First-Post-from-editorial.md

 date:2016-01-16
 ---

-This is my first post from editorial.
+This is my first post from editorial. it's been edited.